 Press #3: Deluxe Press at Cultures for Health

-Retail: 279.95, or 10% off as part of Cultured Dairy and Basic Cheese eCourse Supply Kit.
+Retail: 279.95 (at time of posting), or 10% off as part of Cultured Dairy and Basic Cheese eCourse Supply Kit.
 See the press here.

 This is the same press available from Cheesemaking.com.